 TRURO Cornwall TR3 6LQ

-National Trust Glendurgan is tropical garden perfect for families, with exotic flowers thriving in the lower-valley and an extensive maze to explore.
-In spring, thousands of wildflowers carpet the sloping sides of the valley’s upper banks, starting with violets and primroses, followed by bluebells in April and May.
-If you sit in the boat seat, you can admire a sea of bluebells, with a babbling stream and the magnolias which flower later in spring.
-The view is a quintessential snapshot of British spring and wonderfully contrasts with the exotic plants further into the valley.
+Here, you can admire a sea of bluebells, along with a nearby babbling stream and magnolias, which flower later in spring.
+The view is a quintessential snapshot of British spring and wonderfully contrasts with the exotic plants further into the valley!